-Evaxion Biotech A/S (the "Company" or "Evaxion") is an artificial intelligence ("AI")-immunology platform company that uses its proprietary AI technology, engineering expertise and drug development know-how to simulate the human immune system and generate predictive models to identify and develop efficacious immunotherapies for patients in the global market.
-Unless the context otherwise requires, references to the "Company," "we," "us," and "our", refer to Evaxion Biotech A/S and its subsidiaries.
+Evaxion Biotech A/S (the "Company" or "Evaxion") is a clinical-stage biotech company developing AI-powered immunotherapies.
+Evaxion uses its proprietary and scalable artificial intelligence, or AI, technology to decode the human immune system to identify and develop immunotherapies for patients in the global market.
+Unless the context otherwise requires, references to the "Company," "Evaxion," "we," "us," and "our", refer to Evaxion Biotech A/S and its subsidiaries.